BIGJRA/BIGJRA.github.io/rejuv.md

 Next, we're gonna fly to West Gearen City.
 Head into the house with the red door on the south side of town.
 If you've beat all the virtual gym leaders, accept the challenge to the virtual E4.
-You can “take a break” after each win: if you do, you can save between each member.
+You can "take a break" after each win: if you do, you can save between each member.

 Elite Four Will (Glitch Field)
 -   Jynx, Level 51. @ Ice Gem.
     -   Lovely Kiss
     -   Psychic
     -   Blizzard
     -   Thief
 -   Exeggutor, Level 51. @ Occa Berry.
     -   Leech Seed
     -   Sleep Powder
     -   Giga Drain
     -   Psychic
 -   Espeon, Level 52. @ Twisted Spoon.
     -   Psychic
     -   Yawn
     -   Bite
     -   Hidden Power Fire
 -   Slowbro, Level 51. @ Chesto Berry.
     -   Belly Drum
     -   Rest
     -   Drain Punch
     -   Sleep Talk
 -   Slowking, Level 52. @ Iron Ball.
     -   Fling
     -   Thunder Wave
     -   Dragon Tail
     -   Psychic
 -   Xatu, Level 53. @ Heat Rock.
     -   Sunny Day
     -   Heat Wave
     -   Solarbeam
     -   Psychic

 I again will cover this as on the Cyndaquil path.
 This one isn't too